geudde/attic-chest/pages/01.attic-chest/01.transcription/docs.md

     index: false
 ---

-The Attic Chest contributions exhibit irregulariy of spelling, capitalization, and punctuation, often in combination.
-Any attempt to reproduce these and other irregularities would make the transcriptions confusing or unreadable.
+The Attic Chest contributions exhibit irregularity of spelling, capitalization, and punctuation, often in combination.
+Any attempt to reproduce these and other inconsistencies would render the transcriptions confusing or unreadable.
 Consequently the following guidelines have been adopted.

-**Spelling:** Wherever practical, variant spellings have been replaced with modern equivalents, even where authors have shown a preference for spellings that illustrate rhyme, e.g., ‘soul’ and ‘controul’ or ‘loud’ and ‘croud’.
+**Spelling:** Wherever practical, variant spellings have been replaced with modern equivalents, even where authors have shown a preference for spellings that illustrate rhyme, e.g., ‘soul → controul’ or ‘loud → croud’.
 Spelling now considered American (e.g. ‘humor’, ‘favor’) has been preserved.

 **Capitalization:** Most Attic Chest contributors used capitalization for emphasis and visual effect.
 The same word can be found capitalized in one line and not in another.
 Adjectives are often capitalized whilst the nouns they modify are not.
 Where consistent capitalization is used for emphasis, this has been retained.
 Otherwise, capitalization has been modified to reflect modern usage.